 We are a family-run business, super passionate about delivering the best.
 Specialising in unique premium quality garden, pond and home products, we believe you deserve the ultimate performance to suit your needs.
 That’s why we invest time and attention into adding powerful, naturally derived active ingredients that make for stronger, more effective solutions and happy customers.

 We are always hearing stories about the poor quality of shop-bought compost, complaints about how difficult it is to make decent stuff yourself.
 Unfortunately, The quality of shop-bought has undoubtedly dropped in recent years due to competitive pricing strategies driving down quality.
-Compost should never be rushed or made to half measures.
+Creating compost is not a process that should be rushed or made to half measures.

 However, rather than to share a ‘how-to’ guide about making one, we thought we’d show you one we highly recommend.
 We suggest this in-depth beginner’s composting guide by thedailygardener, which covers everything to help you achieve the perfect compost pile.

 In the meantime, this blog will cover how to solve your common problems…

 Compost can get too wet for multiple reasons, rainfall, not enough aeration, and lacking nitrogen-rich ingredients among other things.
 The problem with wet, dense and damp compost is that it prohibits aeration and consequently oxygen supply to the bacteria.
 Bacteria effectively breaks down waste materials to produce quality compost.

 Place a tarpaulin loosely over the top to stop any more rainfall getting in.
 Move the compost around using a pitchfork thoroughly (every 2 weeks).
 Add nitrogen-rich ingredients.
 Add ‘browns’ – carbon-rich materials.